 - Oven Pancake

-This big pancake will serve 4-6 people and you don't have to stand over a griddle!
+This big pancake will serve 4 to 6 people and you don't have to stand over a griddle!
 It bakes and puffs in the oven to golden, crunchy perfection.

 - Norwegian Pancakes